-How does the Executor Get Paid?
+How Does the Executor Get Paid?

 California law provides that the Executor gets paid according to a compensation schedule, based on a percentage of the assets of the probate estate.

-Could I Be Held Personally Liable For Making a Mistake as an Executor?
+Could I Be Held Personally Liable for Making a Mistake as an Executor?

-California’s probate code contains pages upon pages of complex legal rules and procedures that an Executor must follow during the probate.
-Also, there are certain deadlines that an Executor must meet in filing papers with the Court.
-If an Executor violates any of these rules, they can be held personally liable for losses to the estate.
+California’s probate code contains pages upon pages of complex legal rules and procedures that an Executor must follow during the probate process.
+Also, there are certain deadlines that an Executor must meet in filing papers with the Court and providing notice to interested parties.

-Why is that?
+You may be asking: Why is that?